The Aguda: History

 In 1989 the Aguda began operating a political action program known as Otzma, directed by Marc Tenenbaum, Hadar Namir, and Joyce Sala.
 Through 1992 Otzma focused on fixing the Israeli equal labor opportunities law, believing it to be an achievable goal and due to Jonathan Danilowitz's ongoing suit against El Al for not giving equal benefits to his same-sex partner.
 Another reason for focussing on this law was that Ora Namir, the aunt of Hadar Namir, led the Knesset committee on labor and welfare.
 The alternative formulation of the law was suggested by the lawyer Dan Yakir of the Association for Civil Rights in Israel, who dealt with the issue of LGBT rights in the framework of his master's degree in the United States.
 In December 1992 the law was amended, and thus the Aguda achieved its first political breakthrough.
 In 1994 the Supreme Court of Israel relied on this law, when it ruled that El Al had illegally discriminated against Danilowitz, and recognized for the first time the rights of a same-sex couple.

 The Aguda was also closely involved in various other political achievements for the Israeli LGBT community in the 1990s, including the 1992 establishment of a subcommittee for LGBT issues within the Committee for the Advancement of Women's Status in the Knesset, the 1993 change to the military's policy on enlistment to equalize the enlistment of gay and lesbian soldiers to those of other soldiers in the Israel Defense Forces, and the 1997 addition of degradation based on sexual orientation to the law prohibiting slander.

 Since 2006, Israeli citizens who are exempt from military service in the Israel Defense Forces can volunteer in the Aguda as a form of national service.

 In 2010 the Aguda received The Presidential Volunteer Medal, awarded by then-President Shimon Peres.

 In October 2024, Aguda's membership in the International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA) was suspended pending review after ILGA cancelled a bid from the group to hold an upcoming World Conference in Tel Aviv, following protests from South African delegates over human rights concerns.
+In May 2025, ILGA World announced lifting the suspension of the NGO on October 27, 2025.